Andrewiski/socket.io-certificate-test/README.md

 # Socket.IO Certificate Test

-A simple Socket.IO using client certificates highlighting getpeercertificate() === null bug
+A simple Socket.IO using client certificates highlighting getpeercertificate() === null and the updated io.engine.on("connection" method that fixes it.

 ## How to use
 ### start server.js